-The crisis in Somalia is the result of rapid shifts from drought to flooding, as well as violence and conflict.
+The food crisis in Somalia is the result of rapid shifts from drought to flooding, as well as violence and conflict.
 Consecutive years of poor rains and harvests have decimated crops across Somalia, South Sudan, Ethiopia, and Kenya.
 Families are dying not only from starvation, but also from diseases such as cholera and measles because they lack clean water and sanitation.
 More than half of the population live below the poverty line, making them even more vulnerable to climate shifts.

 Famine was last declared in Somalia six years ago, and more than 260,000 people died – more than half of them children.
 Nearly half of the deaths occurred before the famine was even declared.
-It’s expected that the current drought will be worse than in 2011.
-Three-quarters of the country’s livestock have already died.
-Goats, camels and crops are Somalis’ bank accounts and farmers have seen their farms go dry and their animals die of hunger and disease in front of them.
-Cereal production has dropped by 70 percent, and prices are skyrocketing.